aws-amplify/docs/docs/start/getting-started/fragments/ios/integrate.md

 ## Almost done

 We just reached a *very cool* checkpoint.
-We have a fully featured CRUD application that saves and retrieves data saved in the local device, which means the app **works without an AWS account and even without internet connection**.
+We have a fully featured CRUD application that saves and retrieves data in the local device, which means the app **works without an AWS account and even without internet connection**.

-Next, let's connect it to AWS and make the data available in the cloud.
+Next, let's connect it to AWS and make sure the data available in the cloud.